18F/checklistomania/README.md

 ```

 This will start up all required services in containers and output their
 log information to stdout.
-You should be able to visit http://localhost:3000/
+You should be able to visit
-directly to access the site.
+[http://localhost:3000/](http://localhost:3000/) to view the site.

 To run any arbitrary command in the context of the application container, run:
 ```shell
 docker-compose run app <THE COMMAND>
 ```

-In the app container, `/checklistomania` is mapped to your host
-machine's checklistomania directory.

 For example, to run bash in the app container, run:
 ```shell
 docker-compose run app bash
 ```

+In the app container, `/checklistomania` is mapped to your host
+machine's checklistomania directory.

 To run a command in the mongo container, run:
 ```shell